Speaker | Time | Text |

 They're not really tornadoes as we understand them. | ||

-But they are created through some sort of meteorological condition, or swirling of winds, or I don't know precisely what does it, Chad, but have you looked into that? | ||
+They're certainly not spawned by a storm, but they are created through some sort of meteorological condition or swirling of winds, or I don't know precisely what does it chab, but have you looked into that? | ||

-Absolutely, yes, we've looked into that, all sorts of meteorological conditions. | ||
+All sorts of meteorological conditions. | ||

-In England in particular, because of the rain and the stiff winds they get occasionally, and the rolling hills, which catches the wind at odd angles, There's a lot of damage to the fields. | ||
+In England in particular, because of the rain and the stiff winds they get occasionally and the rolling hills, which catches the wind at odd angles, there's a lot of damage to the fields. | ||

-I've seen fields that were up to 75% damage, flattened, or mostly flattened. | ||
+I've seen fields that were up to 75% damaged, flattened, or mostly flattened. | ||

-The crop circles, they're no resemblance whatsoever to any kind of wind damage that anybody has ever seen. | ||
+The crop circles bear no resemblance whatsoever to any kind of wind damage that anybody has ever seen. | ||

-They are like cookie cutters, stamped out, very, very clean, clear, defined edges, whereas wind damage is just what you would expect. | ||
+They are like cookie cutters, stamped out, very, very clean, clear, defined edges. | ||

-Undefined, usually, Very lengthy corridors where the wind touches down and then picks up again. | ||
+Undefined, usually very lengthy corridors where the wind touches down and then picks up again. | ||

 Would seem to eliminate wind then. | ||